TC

 3. Prepare the Paperwork Mountain

-• Proof of Insurance.
+• Proof of valid Connecticut auto insurance.

 4. How Much Will This Cost?
 (The 3-Year Cycle)

-Here is where Connecticut differs from almost every other state.
-Standard passenger vehicles are not registered annually they are registered for three years at a time.
+Here is where Connecticut differs from almost every other state: standard passenger vehicles are not registered annually they are registered for three years at a time.

 • 3-Year Base Registration: $120.00